clbarnes/raoc/README.md

 # random acts of coffee

-Script to automate random acts of coffee: random scheduled meetups within a group.
+Script to automate random acts of coffee: scheduled pair meetups within a group.

 - List of people should have email address, then some non-newline whitespace, then name, on each line
 - SMTP configuration is a YAML file with keys